 Read more: How to Prepare for a Behavioral Interview

 In a recent survey of 1,000 hiring managers, we asked them to list the most important attributes of top performers at their company.
-The top five attributes they named were problem-solving, drive, self-direction, strategic thinking, and initiative. ⁵ As you prepare for your interviews, think of examples from your work experience that embody these attributes and be ready with relevant anecdotes to share.
+The top five attributes they named were problem-solving, communication, self-direction, drive, and adaptability/flexibility. ⁴ As you prepare for your interviews, think of examples from your work experience that embody these attributes and be ready with relevant anecdotes to share.
 Pairing your experience with what managers care about the most is a great way to make an impression.

 Go into interview discussions with confidence by arming yourself with the latest salary data for your industry, role, and location.
 Visit indeed.com/salaries to start your search.
 When you receive a job offer, you can use this information to negotiate your salary or pay rate.